Food and Beverage to Indonesia

 Trends and opportunities

-All food and drink products must be registered at the Indonesia National Agency of Food and Drug Control (BPOM), which can be done by the local distributor or agent.
-It can be a lengthy process with standard product registration often between eight and 12 months in duration.
-All imported products must show ingredients used (including percentage composition), storage requirements and any applicable health warning in both English and Indonesian.
+All food and drink products must be registered at the Indonesia National Agency of Food and Drug Control (BPOM), the local importer and/or distributor is responsible for the whole process.
+The length of this process vary, often between six and 12 months in duration.

 It is essential to have an up-to-date and in-depth understanding of the procedures and requirements for attaining certificates for food and beverage products entering the market.

 Key regulatory issues to be aware of are:

 - product registration

 - labelling approval

 - Halal certification